 PDP accuses Masari govt of misusing N400bn state fund

-Peoples Democratic Party (PDP) has accused the Katsina State Government of misusing over N400 billion generated by the state in the last 31 months.
+The Peoples Democratic Party (PDP) has accused the Katsina State Government of misusing over N400 billion generated by the state in the last 31 months.
 Alhaji Salisu Majigiri, the State Chairman of PDP said at a press conference on Tuesday in Katsina, that the over N400 billion was “misused by top government officials”.
-He said in […]
+He said in…

+The post PDP accuses Masari govt of misusing N400bn state fund appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share